Results in Colorado primary elections for 8 U.S. House seats

 (El Paso County, including Colorado Springs)

-Republican Rep. Doug Lamborn faced challengers Dave Williams, Rebecca Keltie and Andrew Heaton.
+Republican Rep. Doug Lamborn was declared the winner against challengers Dave Williams, Rebecca Keltie and Andrew Heaton by the Associated Press.
 The Democratic primary was between David Torres and Michael C. Colombe.

 6th Congressional District